1965 San Francisco 49ers season

-The 1965 San Francisco 49ers season was the franchise's 16th season in the National Football League and their 20th overall.
-They improved on their 4–10 record from 1964, and finished 7–6–1.
+The 1965 San Francisco 49ers season was the franchise's 16th season in the National Football League, their 20th overall, and their third under head coach Jack Christiansen.
+They improved on their 4–10 record from 1964 and finished 7–6–1.
 However, they failed to qualify for the playoffs for the eighth consecutive season.

-The team was coached by Jack Christiansen, a former defensive back from Colorado State, who had an 8-year career as a player in the NFL and was inducted into the Pro Football Hall of Fame as a player in 1970.
-As the coach of the 49ers from 1963 to 1967, he experienced his highest winning percentage in 1965, with a W–L% of .538.
-He was unable to make the playoffs in any of his 5 years as coach.
+Christiansen experienced his highest winning percentage in 1965, with a win loss percentage of .538.

-Regular Season Analysis
+Regular season analysis

 The 1965 San Francisco 49ers were 1st of 14 in the league in Points For, averaging 30.1 points per game.
 Despite offensive success, they were unable to overcome defensive struggles, ranking 13th of 14 in Points Against, averaging 28.7 points per game.

 With John Brodie playing quarterback, the 49ers' 1965 season had high expectations from around the league.

 The 49ers had a strong QB–WR duo in John Brodie and Dave Parks, with a lethal playmaking ability that many compared to Joe Montana and Jerry Rice.
 The 49ers' first draft pick, Ken Willard, proved to be the 49ers' leading rusher with 778 yards in his rookie campaign.
 He averaged a dominant 4.1 yards per carry, which placed him 4th in the NFL at that time.

 The 49ers started the season with a 52–24 win against the Chicago Bears at home.
 They highlighted much of what the public expected from their offense.
 The following week, the 49ers won their second straight home game to start the season 2–0 after beating the Pittsburgh Steelers 27–17.

-The 49ers lost their first game on October 3rd against the Baltimore Colts despite a career day for Parks, who totaled 231 receiving yards and 3 touchdowns from 9 receptions.
+The 49ers lost their first game on October 3 against the Baltimore Colts despite a career day for Parks, who totaled 231 receiving yards and 3 touchdowns from 9 receptions.

 The 49ers lost back-to-back games, taking a 10–27 loss against the Vince Lombardi-led Green Bay Packers in Lambeau Field, a team that would win the 1965 NFL Championship Game against the Cleveland Browns.

 The 49ers rallied back after two straight losses to pick up a colossal win against the Los Angeles Rams in the Los Angeles Memorial Colosseum, winning 45–21 behind three passing touchdowns from Brodie.

-On October 24th, the lack of emphasis on defense led to a disappointing loss to the Minnesota Vikings at home.
+On October 24, the lack of emphasis on defense led to a disappointing loss to the Minnesota Vikings at home.
 Despite leading by as much as 21 points, the 49ers defense was unable to protect the lead and dropped their 3rd game in 4 weeks after losing 41–42.
 A team with all the offensive firepower in the world was beginning to slip up.